 Adding to this, for healthtech firms looking to sell their innovation offshore, regulatory requirements can differ around the world.

 Given this complexity, it’s essential that healthtech innovators develop a pathway to meet regulatory requirements in conjunction with their product development and other strategies.

-These regulatory requirements often vary by jurisdiction, and require the development of a strategy to prevent any downstream delays, enable compliance and ensure approval can be obtained without costly revisions.
+These regulatory requirements often vary by country and require the development of a strategy to prevent any downstream delays, enable compliance, and ensure approval can be obtained without costly revisions.

 Considerations that inform a regulatory strategy may include, but are not limited to:

 The number and breadth of regulatory considerations depend on the class, risk and complexity of the product - ranging from lower risk (e.g. functional foods) through to highest risk (e.g. implantable devices or novel pharmaceuticals).

 Different countries have their own regulatory authorities that define the classification of risk, and this page links to resources covering the regulatory landscape across healthtech markets often targeted by Kiwi companies.

 Starting locally, the tables in this section provide links to key resources hosted by the Australian and NZ regulators*, alongside links to further learning and reading covering standards and quality management systems.

 *Note - the NZ regulatory frameworks are currently being revised: